wKovacs64/hibp/README.md

 import { dataClasses, search } from 'hibp';
 // or, import all modules into a local namespace import * as hibp from 'hibp';
-// or, import the default export (warning: prevents tree-shaking) import hibp from 'hibp';

 /* CommonJS module syntax */